Retaining wall ideas for sloped backyards

 Drainage is an important consideration for garden designs on a slope and it is a careful balancing act.
 You want to prevent water from building up in any areas, whilst you also do not want it draining off in a flood.
 Planning drainage should be a key part of your initial design process with your landscape designer as soil stability, erosion and suitable planting all need to be considered.

 When constructing outdoor walls and staircases every Council will have different requirements with regards to specifications such as heights, measurements and materials that can be used.
 In some cases, structural engineering certificates will be required before building.

-Levelling a sloped yard can be a challenge.
+Leveling a sloped yard can be a challenge.
 If you get the right help from a professional landscape designer who is experienced with sloping backyards, to carefully plan the garden and hardscaping features, you will have a stunning, usable backyard.
 This will increase the value of your home and be the envy of your “flat block” living friends.